We have written this information to help you understand your treatment. It contains answers to many frequently asked questions.

 Staff will explain all the risks, benefits and alternatives before they ask you to sign a consent form.
 If you are unsure about any aspect of your proposed treatment, please don’t hesitate to speak with a senior member of staff again.

 The surgery is performed under general or spinal anaesthetic.
-The whole of the penis is removed with full closure to the pubic area.
-The urethra is reshaped underneath in the perineal area (behind the scrotum) to form a special urinary drainage system (perineal urethrostomy) where a catheter (narrow tube) will be placed to drain the urine for 10–12 days in order for the area to heal.
+The whole of the Penis is removed with full closure to the operative area.
+The urethra is reshaped underneath in the perineal area (behind the scrotum) to form a special urinary drainage system (Perineal Urethrostomy) where a catheter (narrow tube) will be placed to drain the urine for 10-12 days in order for the area to heal appropriately.
+A dressing will be secured to the wound site post operative, and we will change this before your discharge.
+As an alternative to applying further dressings,if your wound is intact (skin held together) and dry we often use a male tena pad secured to fairly supportive pants for comfort.

 You will return to the ward with a urethral catheter in place and a wound dressing.
-This will be well secured to make sure it stays in place.
-The dressing will normally be removed two to three days before discharge and all sutures will be dissolvable.
+We will secure it very well to make sure it stays in place.
+We will normally remove your dressing 2-3 days before discharge and all sutures will be dissolvable.

 Bathing and showering